 - If a child is not behaving appropriately (for example, talking during mat time, calling out instead of raising their hand), the teacher will, calmly and simply, say "that's 1" and hold up one finger. - If the same child continues this behaviour, or starts it again within a short period of time, the teacher will say "that's 2" and hold up 2 fingers. - If the behaviour continues or starts again, the teacher will say "that's 3, take 5" at which time the child must take a five-minute time out, at a reflection area.
 This gives the child two opportunities to change their behaviour before there is any consequence. - Most instances of inappropriate behaviour are stopped at the "that's 1" or "that's 2" phase. - If a child continues to make poor choices after "take 5", the child will be sent to a "Buddy Class" for a five-minute time of reflection.
 Class teachers will inform parents where there has been a reflection time at a "Buddy Class". - If a child continues to make poor choices after being at a "Buddy Class" reflection time, the child will be sent to Student Services.
-Parents are informed either by the Deputy Principal or Principal or the classroom teacher.
-The child will be spoken to by the Principal or a Deputy Principal and at their discretion and may receive a consequence consistent with the Primary School: Years 3-6 discipline system. - After recess and after lunch, students are given a clean behaviour slate.
+Parents are informed either by the Dean of Early Learning, the Head of Primary or the classroom teacher.
+The child will be spoken to by the Dean of Early Learning or the Head of Primary and at their discretion may receive a consequence consistent with the Primary School: Years 3-6 discipline system. - After recess and after lunch, students are given a clean behaviour slate.

-For more serious behaviour issues, students may be sent straight to the reflection area 'take five' or be referred to the Deputy Principal or the Principal.
-The student may receive a consequence consistent with the Primary School: Years 3-6 discipline system.
+For more serious behaviour issues, students may be sent straight to the reflection area 'take five' or be referred to the Dean of Early Learning or the Head of Primary.
+The student may receive a consequence consistent with the Upper Primary School: Years 3-6 discipline system.

-Primary School: Years 3 - 6
+Upper Primary: Years 3 - 6